Americans are ready to hit the road again after a year of being stuck at home due to COVID-19.

-Traveling is fun and you can do it without breaking the bank — you just have to know where to go online first.
+Keep in mind, you can plan a trip without breaking the bank — you just have to know where to go online first.
 And if you’re tired of wondering which sites are best for each part of your trip planning, we’ve got you covered.
-Here are the best travel sites we’ve found to help you bag the bargains on airfares, lodging, car rentals and all your other travel needs.
+Here are some of the best travel sites we’ve found to help you bag the bargains on airfares, lodging, car rentals and all your other travel needs.
 Best of all, almost all of the travel websites are free to use.
 Bon voyage!

 Best Websites to Save on Airfare